jimbo459/udacity/projects/project1/submit/explanation_1.md

 the doubly linked list, and remove nodes in constant time.

 Time efficiency is constant O(1) as items stored in cache are directly referenced, with no need to search.
-Space efficiency is also constant O(1) this is due to there being no loops or recursive functions being called.
-Instead the space is restricted to a Doubly linked list of 5 nodes and a dict with 5 entries.
+Space efficiency is O(n) due to the memory required increasing based on the size of input into the cache.
+Worst case a user increases the capacity of the cache, increasing the memory requirement.